Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-These small predators may appear to be a threat, but pose very little danger to people.
-On rare occasions, pets have been attacked by a coyote or bobcat.
+These small predators may appear to be a threat but pose very little danger to people.
+However, on rare occasions, pets have been attacked by a coyote or bobcat.

-Homeowners actually benefit from the presence of coyotes and bobcats because their predation keeps the population of rodents and vermin in the area.
+Homeowners benefit from coyotes and bobcats because their predation keeps the population of rodents and vermin down in the area.
 For more information, visit www.dfwwildlife.org.

 • Do keep small dogs and cats inside at night.

 • Do keep the covers secured on your trash receptacles.

 • Do keep your dog and cat on a leash (as required by city ordinance).

 • Do report the coyote/bobcat sighting to the DFW Wildlife Coalition at 972-234-9453.